 Paradise is a very small town located in the state of Pennsylvania.
 With a population of 1,305 people and just one neighborhood, Paradise is the 763rd largest community in Pennsylvania.
-Paradise has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Paradise was built prior to World War II, making it one of the older and more historic towns in the country.

 Paradise real estate is some of the most expensive in Pennsylvania, although Paradise house values don't compare to the most expensive real estate in the U.S.